V4Fire/Client/src/core/component/decorators/watch/README.md

     console.log(value[0] === oldValue[0]);
   }

-  // When you deep-watch a property and declare a second argument in a watcher,
+  // If you're deep-watching a property and declare a second argument in a watcher,
-  // the property's old value will be deep-cloned
+  // the old value of the property will be deep-cloned.
   @watch({path: 'list', deep: true}) onListChangeWithDeepCloning(value: Dictionary[], oldValue: Dictionary[]): void {
     // true